calvinhsia/SheetMusicViewer/README.md

 started trying to pick my way through the notes.
 I really love Ragtime.
 I suspect most people who like computer software like Ragtime.
 There's something so binary about it: powers of 2.
 16 measures per verse, 2/4 time, syncopation.

+To download and run the app on a Windows machine: clicking on the Releases and download/unzip the latest .zip file, run the executable "SheetMusicViewer.exe"

 calvin_hsia@alum.mit.edu